sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 The `rootfs` is read-only in the immutable images of Edge Microvisor Toolkit to prevent any changes.
 The partitioning layout above also shows a persistent `ext4` partition that is mounted under `/opt` and is read-writable.

-A dracut module mounts the persistent partition, and creates overlays for `tmpfs` and persistent bind mounts paths for the directories that must be writable for different OS components.
+A `dracut` module mounts the persistent partition, and creates overlays for `tmpfs` and persistent bind mount paths for the directories that must be writable for different OS components.

 The `layout.env` defines the `tmpfs` and persistent bind mounts for the image.
-Below is a snapshot of the key directories for `tmpfs` and bind mounts.
+Below is a snapshot of the key directories for `tmpfs` and bind mounts:

 ### **tmpfs**